cloudogu/gitops-playground/README.md

 See [Monitoring tools](#monitoring-tools) for details.

+##### Mailsystem
+The gitops-playground uses MailHog as a simple Mailsystem.
+Set the parameter `--mail` to enable the deployment of the Mailsystem.

 ##### Secrets Management

 Set the parameter `--vault=[dev|prod]` to enable deployment of secret management tools hashicorp vault and external